 This was just one of the twelve nights Garmendia spent with the team from Essere Animali.
 Each one posed new risks.
 In total, they investigated eleven farms.

 The meat industry protects its profits by putting up a veil of secrecy.
-Photography is not permitted, and investigations like those carried out by Essere Animali are not legal.
+Photography is not permitted.
 Away from the public eye, sows give birth confined in crates, unable to turn around.
 If their babies get sick and die, they can’t reach them.
 Calves are forcibly removed from their mothers at birth.
 Turkeys and chickens are born into overcrowded facilities, often covered in excrement.

 For years, Garmendia been photographing life in hatcheries, farms, and slaughterhouses.
 He’s seen more sick and dying animals than he can count.
 He calls his ongoing body of work Tras los Muros (Behind the Walls).
 Sometimes, he goes undercover, assuming a false identity.
 With this particular mission, however, he didn’t have that added layer of protection.
 The dark and quiet night was the only thing shielding him and his teammates from danger.